brucou/movie-search-app/article/article.md

 can generate **interesting test sequences** simply by following the edges (transitions) of that graph.
 This process can be automatized through application of the usual graph traversal algorithms.

-Remember that we test for two reasons : to generate confidence in the behaviour of the application, and to find bugs.
+Remember that we test for two reasons: to generate confidence in the behaviour of the application, and to find bugs.
 For confidence purposes, we can have automatic generation of tests on the predicted main paths taken by the user.
 For bug-finding purposes, we can have automatic generation of edge cases, error paths, negative paths, etc. Because tests are generated automatically, the incremental cost of testing is low, so we can run easily hundreds of tests with the same effort, increasing the likelihood to find a bug.

-We autogenerated test sequences for our [movie search app](https://codesandbox.io/s/042pqzkjkn), and looking at them we found another design bug : we haven't modelized the fact that the user can still type while search queries are being executed.
-Improving on the previous model we get :
+We autogenerated test sequences for our [movie search app](https://codesandbox.io/s/042pqzkjkn), and looking at them we found another design bug: we haven't modelized the fact that the user can still type while search queries are being executed.
+Improving on the previous model we get:

 ![fsm model corrected](https://github.com/brucou/movie-search-app/raw/specs-all/article/movie%20search%20good%20fsm%20corrected%20flowchart.png)

-We regenerated tests for the [updated machine](https://codesandbox.io/s/2z9xrwq3mn) and we found yet another bug, which may be pretty difficult to identify from the specification or implementation. **HINT** : it is a concurrency bug (an usually tough category of bugs)[^2].
+We regenerated tests for the [updated machine](https://codesandbox.io/s/2z9xrwq3mn) and we found yet another bug, which may be pretty difficult to identify from the specification or implementation. **HINT**: it is a concurrency bug (an usually tough category of bugs)[^2].
 Can you find it?
 By generating a **large enough number of test sequences**, we were able to eventually find a reproducing sequence for it.